Most relapses happen within the first two weeks of quitting cigarettes. An everyday stressful event can trigger a relapse.

 Cannabinoids (CBD) in medical cannabis interact with the endocannabinoid system and reduce the need for pleasure-seeking behavior like smoking Tabacco.

-Is there any proof that CBD help reduces the urge for smoking?
+Is there any proof that CBD helps reduce the urge for smoking?

 A controlled study with 24 smokers shows that CBD reduces the number of cigarettes smoked.